 EXECUTIVE SUMMARY 8

 Background 8

 Motivation 8

 Key findings: 8

 Conclusions 9

 Recommendations 10

 CHAPTER 11

 1.1 Background to the Audit 11

 1.2 Purpose 11

 1.3 Objectives 11

 1.4 Audit questions 12

 1.5 Motivation 12

 CHAPTER 2: DESIGN OF THE AUDIT 13

 2.1 Audit Scope 13

 2.2 Audit Methodology 13

-2.2.1: Document review 13
+2.2.1 : Document review 13

 2.2.2.
 Interview/Discussions 14

 2.2.3 Site Visit (physical verification) 15

 2.3 Constraints 15

 CHAPTER 3: DESCRIPTION OF THE AUDIT AREA 17

 3.1: Background of the Auditee 17

 3.1.1 Vision 18

 3.1.2 Mission 18

 3.1.3 Specific Objectives of the Ministry 18

 3.1.4 Objectives of the Community Fisheries Centers 19

 3.1.5 The activities carried out by the Community Fisheries Centers 19

 3.1.6.
 The Community Fisheries Centers Organizational Structure 20

 3.1.7 Community Fisheries Centers Funding 22

-3.2 Systems and Process Description 22
+3.2 Systems and Process Description

-3.2.1 Roles and Responsibilities of key Players 22 3.2.2 Process Description (Management of the Community Fisheries Centers) 24 CHAPTER 4: FINDING 26 4.1 Improper supervision and monitoring of the Community Fisheries Centers by the Mini - 4.2 Lack of Coordination by the Ministry on the activities of the Centers 30 4.2.1 Poor financial management by the Community Fisheries Centers 31 4.2.2 Improper handling of the plant infrastructure and Assets 41 6.
-0 General Observation and Recommendation 52 Appendix 54 Appendix A: Collections made by the centers (Gunjur and Bakau) 54 Appendix B: -Expenses made by the Centers 55 Appendix Cii: showing individual monthly staff salary 63 Appendice D: List of Structures rented out to the General Public/Center Users 64 Appendices E: Management response of the Ministry of Fisheries Water Resources & National Assembly Matters List of Pictures Picture 1: Organogram showing the structure of the Ministry of Fisheries 17 Picture 2: Organogram showing the overall CFCs Management Structure Picture 3: Organogram showing the Management Structure of the Gunjur CFC Picture 4: Organogram showing the Management Structure of the Tanji CFC Picture 5: Showing death and juvenile fish dumped on the beach at Bakau CF C Picture 7: showing the remaining dilapidated boats in Gunjur and Tanjie Picture 8: showing grounded refrigerator trucks at Gunjur CFC Picture 9: showing trays and insulation boxes Picture 10: showing broken down or dilapidated ice plant machines in the CFCs Picture 11: Showing dilapidating structures at the Bakau CFC 48
+3.2.2 Process Description (Management of the Community Fisheries Centers) 24 CHAPTER 4: FINDING 26 4.1 Improper supervision and monitoring of the Community Fisheries Centers by the Mini • 4.2 Lack of Coordination by the Ministry on the activities of the Centers 30 4.2.1 Poor financial management by the Community Fisheries Centers 31 4.2.2 Improper handling of the plant infrastructure and Assets 41 6.
+0 General Observation and Recommendation 52 Appendix 54 Appendix A: Collections made by the centers (Gunjur and Bakau) Appendix B: -Expenses made by the Centers 55 Appendix Cii: showing individual monthly staff salary 63 Appendice D: List of Structures rented out to the General Public/Center Users 64 Appendices E: Management response of the Ministry of Fisheries Water Resources & Nati Assembly Matters 6 6 List of Pictures Picture 1: Organogram showing the structure of the Ministry of Fisheries 17 Picture 2: Organogram showing the overall CFCs Management Structure Picture 3: Organogram showing the Management Structure of the Gunjur CFC Picture 4: Organogram showing the Management Structure of the Tanji CFC Picture 5: Showing death and juvenile fish dumped on the beach at Bakau CFC Picture 6: showing the ice making Machine procured by the City Council Picture 8: showing grounded refrigerator trucks at Gunjur CFC Picture 9: showing grounded reinigerator tracks at Gunjur Cr C Picture 10: showing broken down or dilapidated ice plant machines in the CFCs Picture 11: Showing dilapidating structures at the Bakau CFC